Media Center PC World : the Most Recent PC Reviews & News

 Content is from the site's 2007 archived pages providing a brief glimpse of the type of information this site offered its readership.

 "I am a huge fan of Media Center PC World, and have been ever since I stumbled onto a printed copy while moving from Baltimore to DC.
 We were moving our office equipment to our new digs and had interviewed a number of moving companies due to the nature of our equipment.
 We needed to make sure that we could not only insure the equipment, but also trust that there would be no damage or even rough handling during the move.
 The men handling the move were professional, and took extra care to make sure all the equipment was protected from jolts and they even agreed to travel slowly throughout the entire trip.
-Hampden Moving gets kudos, and while they are only one of many family Baltimore movers service, we consider them the absolute best.
+Hampden Moving gets kudos, because they are the best family owned Baltimore moving service, the absolute best.
 In the new office, someone had left a printed copy of MCPCW in a cabinet, and although it was a couple of months old, I read it cover to cover and had my team subscribe to the online version immediately.
 It's require reading for anyone in this field."
 Jason Hecht, SSL Online

 MEDIA CENTER PC NEWS